SiThu34297/sabahna-audio-lyric-doc-issue/README.md

 A boolean representing the audio played or paused.
 The `audioStatus` prop should be only true or false.

+### `style` (nullable)

+A object style representing the lyric Main BackgroundColor, Main TextColor, Main HighlightColor, Main FontSize,  Main FontWeight and Main FontFamily.
+The `style` prop should be only object or nullable.
+- mainBackColor: The background color of the main content area.
+- mainTextColor: The text color of the main content area.
+- mainHighlightColor: The highlight color of selected text in the main content area.
+- mainFontSize: The font size of the text in the main content area.
+- mainFontWeight: The font weight (i.e., thickness) of the text in the main content area.
+- mainFontFamily: The font family of the text in the main content area.

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the [GitHub Pages](http://github.com/SiThu34297/sabahna-react-lyric/issues).
+If you find a bug or have a feature request, please open an issue on the [GitHub Pages](https://github.com/SiThu34297/sabahna-audio-lyric-doc-issue/issues).

 ## License

 `sabahna-audio-lyric` is licensed under the MIT License.
-See the [LICENSE](https://github.com/SiThu34297/sabahna-react-lyric/blob/master/LICENSE) file for more information.
+See the [LICENSE](https://github.com/SiThu34297/sabahna-audio-lyric-doc-issue/blob/master/LICENSE) file for more information.